 For the first time, Quicken now allows you to manage your money on the web, rather than purely through desktop software.
 With Quicken on the web, you’re able to view balances, budgets, accounts, and transactions, see spending trends by category, payee, and monitor investment performance.

 While Quicken Premier is probably best used on a PC, you can also manage your budget and add or edit transactions when you're away from your desktop using the companion app for Android or iOS phone.
 Unlike some other desktop programs that require the use of an intermediary program like Dropbox, Quicken Premier directly syncs with its mobile apps without needing any other software.
 With the mobile apps, you can view all account balances and transactions, the status of your budgets, and alerts and notifications.
 You can manually add transactions as needed, and Quicken allows you to snap a picture of your receipts and save them in the program.

-From a cost point of view, the Premier option comes in at $67.49 per year, making it the most expensive of the Quicken range of packages (unless you also want a business package.
-If you think you can do without some of the functionality it offers, the Starter package is priced at $34.99 for the year, but has no investment related features.
+From a cost point of view, the Premier option is usually $77.99 per year, making it the most expensive of the Quicken range of packages, bar the business package.
+At the time of writing, a new member discount of 10% was available, taking the price nearer to $70, while there's a 30-day risk-free trial you can partake in too.
+If you think you can do without some of the functionality that Premier offers, the Starter package is priced at $35.99 for the year, but has no investment related features.

 Should you use Quicken Premier?